starivera/GalSpecFitX/README.md

 | `light_weights`                      | PNG                 | The fraction of each model in the best-fit continuum, where model ages are plotted on the x-axis and model metallicities are provided in different colors.
 The best-fit age and metallicity are given in this plot.          |
 | `normalized_log_rebinned_spectrum_<segment>` | PNG | Plot of the galaxy spectrum after de-reddening, de-redshifting, binning, log-rebinning, and median normalization.             |
 | `spectral_fitting.log`               | Log File            | Log containing the input configuration file parameters and best fit parameters.         |

+## License
+This software is licensed under the BSD 3-Clause License (see the LICENSE file for details).